Global eCommerce retail (as of Oct 2020) is a US$3.9 trillion market. Asia-Pacific region alone accounts for 2.45 trillion. Those are BIG numbers.

 9. Price transparency

 Pricing is a challenging topic.
 I’m referring to how to price your products.
-Price transparency is an easy yet often overlooked in stores.
+Price transparency is easy yet often overlooked in stores.

 Pricing transparency deals with: